 F-TEN® is a unique business leadership, mentoring and peer-to-peer network programme designed for ambitious senior finance professionals who are one or two career stages away from a group CFO or equivalent-level role.
-195 delegates from 102 organisations have successfully taken part since the programme's inception in 2009.

 |Next start date||2017|